Soft, buttery Strawberry Sour Cream Scones made with sour cream and half-and-half give the these scones a slight tang and a cake-like texture.

 Instructions

-- Cut butter into flour mix until it resembles coarse breadcrumbs.
-Mix in strawberries.
+- Cut cold butter into flour mix until it resembles coarse breadcrumbs.

-- Turn onto a lightly floured surface and roll out to ½-inch thickness.
-Cut dough with 3-inch round cutter.
+- Turn onto a lightly floured surface and pat out to ¾ inch thickness.
+Cut dough with 2-inch fluted round cutter.

-- Bake in oven for 15 minutes or until golden brown.
+- Bake in preheated oven for 20 minutes or until golden brown.

 Nutrition